geosoft1/tools/HOWTO.md

         sourceforge.com website is temporarily in static offline mode.

+        github.com website is temporarily in static offline mode.

+        fatal: remote error:
+          GitHub is offline for maintenance.
+See http://status.github.com for more info.

-Due to maintenance procedure sourceforge.com can be inaccesible.
+Due to maintenance procedure sites can be inaccesible.
 You must try later.

         Permission denied (publickey).

 You enter work password.
 Uninstall, reinstall and check password.

-        fatal: remote error:
-          GitHub is offline for maintenance.
-See http://status.github.com for more info.

-Github is under maintenance, open github.com and you will see

-        No server is currently available to service your request.
-        Sorry about that.
-Please try refreshing and contact us if the problem persists.

 **Using go from Terminal**